-Stop the carriage at the end of the cut by turning the carriage feed rate switch counter-
+Stop the carriage at the end of the cut by turning the carriage feed rate switch counterclockwise until the carriage stops moving.

 - 2. Using the clutch/brake lever, disengage the blade.
 This will stop the blade and drop the motor to idle.
 Remove the board from the log.
 (DC) - 3.
 Using the STOP button, disengage the blade.
 This will stop the blade.
 Remove the board from the log.(AC)